ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 1. Create a **Client Context** in the folder **Race Timer Tutorial - Track** and name it **UI**.
 2. Create a **UI Container** inside the **UI** folder.

-!!! tip "All UI should go into a **Client Context**.
+!!! tip "All UI must go into a **Client Context**.
 Most of the time when part of the UI needs to be updated, it's updated with data that is specifically for one player."

-The **Hierarchy** structure should now look like this:
+The **Hierarchy** structure will now look like this:

 ![!UI Hierarchy](../img/RaceTimerTutorial/ui_hierarchy.png){: .center loading="lazy" }

 ### Create Race Timer UI

-We are going to create some UI that will show the current race time to the player.
+You are going to create some UI that will show the current race time to the player.
 All UI objects will be placed inside the **UI Container** from now on.

 !!! tip "It's good practice to name each UI object.
 As UI gets more complex with lots of object, it will be easier to find which object to change if they are correctly name for what their purpose is."